BMW 802

 The BMW 802 was a large air-cooled radial aircraft engine, built using two rows of nine cylinders to produce what was essentially an 18-cylinder version of the 14-cylinder BMW 801.
 Although promising at first, development dragged on and the project was eventually cancelled to concentrate on jet engines instead.

 Design and development

 Soon after the 801 entered testing, BMW engineers turned to building much larger versions.

+BMW 803

 One idea was to bolt two 801s back to back.
-Although seemingly a simple concept, the resulting, 83.5 litre displacement BMW 803 was in fact fantastically complicated.
+Although seemingly a simple concept, the resulting, 83.5 litre displacement BMW 803 was fantastically complicated.
 The power of the engine could only practically be used in extremely large propellers, or, as selected, a contra-rotating pair of propellers.
 This required a large gearbox on the front of the engine, which combined with the layout of the cylinders, left no room for airflow over the cylinders.
 This demanded the addition of liquid cooling.